pratsgl/kubernetesupgrade/Readme.md

 [root@kmaster ~]# kubeadm  version
 kubeadm version: &version.Info{Major:"1", Minor:"19", GitVersion:"v1.19.2", GitCommit:"f5743093fd1c663cb0cbc89748f730662345d44d", GitTreeState:"clean", BuildDate:"2020-09-16T13:38:53Z", GoVersion:"go1.15", Compiler:"gc", Platform:"linux/amd64"}
 ```
+To start with the upgrade, the kubeadm will provide with a plan.
+Using the plan we are good to proceed safely and smoothly.

+It will print the current cluster version, available latest stable version.
+Moreover, it will print the Kubernetes cluster components which are available for upgrade.
+Finally, it will print the command for an upgrade.

 ```
 [root@kmaster ~]# kubeadm  upgrade plan
 [upgrade/config] Making sure the configuration is correct: